Wetland Restoration

 California has lost about 95% of its historic wetlands, a victim of the post-Gold Rush push to drain “swamps” and put the land to “better” use.

 We now know those wetlands were essential habitat to waterfowl, shorebirds and other wetland-dependent species.
-And they provided important environmental benefit as well: They filter and cleaning surface water before it returned to aquifers or the Pacific Ocean, and they help sequester carbon.
+And they provided important environmental benefit as well: They filter and clean surface water before returning to aquifers or the Pacific Ocean, and they help sequester carbon.

 California’s human population is so large, and its massive agricultural output so essential, that we can’t expect to restore our wetlands to their former eminence.
 But California Waterfowl’s three-pronged approach accomplishes the next best thing.